pwinckles/rocfl/README.md

 # The next properties only apply when using S3
 # The AWS region your bucket is in
 region = "aws-region"
+# The AWS credentials profile to load credentials from.
+If not specified, "default" is used.
+profile = "aws-credentials-profile"
 # The URL to the S3 endpoint.
 This is only needed if you are using a non-standard region
 endpoint = "https://s3-endpoint"
 # The S3 bucket the OCFL repository is in